tklee1975/SimpleTDD-cocos2dx/README.md

 SimpleTDD.ccx3: A TDD Framework for cocos2d-x 3.x
 ==========================================================

-(This README is composed in http://dillinger.io/)

 SimpleTDD is a TDD framework that help making unit test easily for mobile application.

 ## Goal
-* This project wanna help cocos2d-x developers make unit test easily so that we can develop in a Test Driven style.
+* Help cocos2d-x developers make unit test easily so that we can develop in a Test Driven style.
+* Make a test in few steps.

-## Features
+## Core Features

-* Tests can be created easily
+* Tests can be created easily using script.
-* Tests can be filtered out
+* Tests can be found by giving a keyword or based on test history.
-* Test History is kept so it is ease to redo the recent tests;

-## Project Structure
+## Requirement
+* cocos2d-x 3.10 or above
+* python 2.7

+## Folder will be installed
 * /script : The script to create a new test
-* /Classes : The example project source
-* /Classes/TDDLib : The TDDLib library source
+* /Classes/SimpleTDD : The library folder
-* /Classes/UnitTest : Example Unit test
+* /Classes/UnitTest  : Unit Test Source folder

-## How to setup in your project
+## Installation

-### 0. Setup cocos2d-x 3.3 or above
+### 0. Software and Project Ready

-Before using this library, make sure your cocos2d-x is ready.
+Before installation, make sure the required software are ready;
-Also make sure you have installed python, our script will use it.
+Also the cocos2d-x project is already setup.

 ### 1. Download the Library project

 Download our project at
  * https://github.com/tklee1975/SimpleTDD-cocos2dx

 ### 2. Run the setup script
+* Go to the download Git project;
-* Run the following command to setup SimpleTDD in your project ./script/setupTDD.py (your project path)
+* Run the install script
+  ./script/installTDD.py (your project path)
 * This script will do the following things:
  * Copy the SimpleTDD library to your project
  * Copy the script of SimpleTDD to your project
  * Setup the Unit Test Folder

 ### 3. Add the Library and Unit Test to your project

 When setup is done, the following Sources folder will be added, They are:
 * Classes/SimpleTDD
 * Classes/UnitTest

 ### 4. Set the MACRO 'ENABLE_TDD'

 As we don't want to let the unit test stuff affect the size of the release build, all the UnitTest code and most of the library are enclosed by the 'ENABLE_TDD' macro.
 The test will not be included if 'ENABLE_TDD' isn't defined.

 To turn the test code on, we need add the Marcro "ENABLE_TDD" definition to the compile setting.

 ### 5. Add the Test Button

-Unlike the way of most unit test framework, TDDLib will build with the main code; Thus, the unit tests are linked with the main code in Test build version.
+Unlike the way of most unit test framework, SimpleTDD will build with the main code; Thus, the unit tests are linked with the main code in Test build version.

 The way to do so is that add "test" button is placed on the Main View (e.g title scene or main scene) of the game.

 The code sample is:

 <pre>
-TDDHelper::addTestButton(this, Point(visibleSize.width/2, 50));
+SimpleTDD::setup(this, Vec2(100, 100));
 </pre>

 ## How to add a new test

 (note: we will use ExampleTest as the example of the new UnitTest)

 ### 1. Run the 'createTest' script

 * Go to the main folder e.g MyProject/
 * Run the createTest.sh script